On the affirmative solution to Salem's problem: Introduction

 Let $x \in \mathbb{R}$ and consider the following Fourier-Stieltjes transforms

 Here $q(x)$ is the famous Minkowski question mark function $?(x) \equiv q(x)$.
 This function is defined by \cite{D} $q(x):[0,1]\mapsto[0,1]$

 where $x=[0,a_{1},a_{2},a_{3},\ldots]$ stands for the representation of $x$ by a regular continued fraction.
 It is well known that $q(x)$ is continuous, strictly increasing and supports a singular measure.
-It is uniquely determined by the following functional equations, which will be used in the sequel
+It satisfies the following functional equations (cf. \cite{Al}, p.3), which will be used in the sequel

 When $x \to 0$, it decreases exponentially $ \ q(x)= O\left(2^{- 1/x}\right)$.
 Key values are $q(0)=0, \ q(1)= 1,\ q(\infty)= 2$.
 For instance, from (1.3) and asymptotic behavior of the Minkowski function near zero one can easily get the finiteness of the following integrals